Sports Knee Injuries

 Can a sports knee injury heal without surgery?

 Many sports knee injuries improve without surgery through targeted rehabilitation, load management, and progressive strengthening.
-Surgery may be considered when instability, locking, or structural damage limits function or fails to improve with guided rehab.
+Surgery may be considered when instability, locking, or structural damage limits function or does not improve with guided rehab.

 Should you stretch a sports knee injury straight away?